We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-wiredgeorge +1 point · about 7 years ago Sleep Enthusiast
+wiredgeorge +1 point · over 7 years ago Sleep Enthusiast

 Ultimately, it is pretty much standard practice for a prescription to be filled and the DME set a machine up with an insurance company picking up costs or at least part of the cost.
 I am not familiar with any situation other than my own but that is the way it worked for me.
 The cost is "machine rental" and cost of associated supplies.
 Supplies consist of extra masks, extra cushions, extra tubing, extra filters and extra water reservoirs.
 My situation changed and I called to find out the status of my machine which was a tad older than a year.
 The support for the machine ran out but was told by both the DME and my insurance that I now owned the machine.
 OK, fine.
 Supplies?
 They sent enough stuff during the first year so that it will likely last for MANY years.
 I have BUNCHES of supplies and actually took myself off the auto supply of these supplies.